mixxxdj/manual/source/chapters/advanced_topics.rst

    Toggle the vinyl control section in skins.

    :range: binary
-   :feedback: VC controls are shown
+   :feedback: Vinyl controls are shown

    .. versionadded:: 1.10.0